KlosStepan/SwimmPair-Www/README.md

 ## Web Application Data Flow Architecture Overview
 Application flow is realized by accessing `application page` and calling `Managers` functionality, that wrapps database calls and returns results as PHP objects.

 ![App Schema](/misc/app-schema.jpg "app-schema")
+*Approximate flow from, public page to the database.*

 Public and private part have **PHP form-actions** and **Ajax endpoints** for achieving functionality via. appropriate `manager calls` and storing payloads sent to them via HTTP POST.
 The folders with these respective script actions (in public and private sections) are to be found in:
 * PHPActionHandler,